City-of-Helsinki/palautebot/README.md

 ## Requirements
   - Twitter Account and keys
   - Instagram Account and keys
-  - Facebok Account and keys
+  - Facebook Account and keys (with valid phone number)
+  - Facebook page for palaute-bot

 ## Getting the keys
   - **Twitter**